 The role of buffers in critical chain project management

 The buffer itself is a strategic safeguard inserted into the critical chain to maintain efficient project progression.

 There are three types of buffers:

-- Project buffers – these buffers are inserted between the last task and the completion date of the project.
 In this way, a project buffer absorbs critical chain delays without impacting the completion date.

-- Feeding buffers – these are placed between the last task on a non-critical (feeding) chain and the critical chain.
+These are placed between the last task on a non-critical (feeding) chain and the critical chain.

-- Resource buffers – or any buffer placed on the critical chain to ensure the appropriate resources are available when required.
-These resources are referred to as critical resources.
+Or any buffer placed on the critical chain to ensure the appropriate resources are available when required.

 - Critical chain project management is an approach that organizes tasks and resources to realize the most efficient path to project completion.